SAP-archive/BUILD/Contributing.md

 You can contribute valuably to one or more Project Norman sub-projects by helping others users who need support.

-###<a name="Analyse Existing Issues"></a>Analyze Existing Issues
+###<a name="Analyse Existing Bugs"></a>Analyze Existing Bugs
 Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
-You might be able to provide further information, or a hint that helps other contributors understand the issue.
+You might be able to provide further information, or a hint that helps other contributors understand the bug.
 This is a great way to get acquainted with the project.
-You might want to fix an issue.
-For more information, see <a href="#Fix Issues">    Fix Issues</a>.
+You might want to fix a bug.
+For more information, see <a href="#Fix Bugs">    Fix Bugs</a>.

-###<a name="Report Issues"></a>Report or Fix Issues
+###<a name="Report Bugs"></a>Report or Fix Bugs
-You can contribute by simply reporting issues you encountered when using Project Norman.
-Check the Issue Tracker in repository for the Project Norman sub-project for issues you are interested in fixing.
+You can contribute by simply reporting bugs you encountered when using Project Norman.
+Check the Issue Tracker in repository for the Project Norman sub-project for bugs you are interested in fixing.
 Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.

-For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.
+For more comprehensive guidelines on reporting bugs, please refer to <a href="#How Do I Report Bugs?">    How Do I Report Bugs?</a> section.

-You might identify and issues you want to fix.
+You might identify and bugs you want to fix.
 Great!
 For guidelines on contributing a fix, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">    How Do I Make Changes to Product Norman Sub-Projects?</a> section.

 ###<a name="Provide Miscellaneous Information"></a>Provide Miscellaneous Information